Arctoparmelia subcentrifuga (Oksner) Hale

 Arctoparmelia subcentrifuga typically grows on cliffs and on boulders and rocks in talus communities.
-Near Lake Superior (North Shore Highlands Section), this species grows on large cliffs and rock outcrops directly on the shore in locations protected from waves.
+Near Lake Superior (North Shore Highlands Subsection), this species grows on large cliffs and rock outcrops directly on the shore in locations protected from waves.
 Further inland, this species is more typically found on rock talus below north-facing cliff features.
 These sites are most abundant in the Border Lakes Subsection in northern Cook and Lake counties.

 Biology / Life History